Ashnikko: 2016–2019: Career beginnings and Hi It's Me

-Ashnikko's first song, "Krokodil", was produced by Raf Riley and published to SoundCloud in July 2016.
-She released her first EP, Sass Pancakes, under Digital Picnic Records in 2017.
+Ashnikko's first song, "Krokodil", was produced by Raf Riley and published to SoundCloud in July 2016. they released their first EP, Sass Pancakes, under Digital Picnic Records in 2017.
 The EP was produced by Raf Riley and features appearances from Avelino.
 Ashnikko's second EP, Unlikeable, was released in November 2018.
 The EP spawned the singles "Blow", "Nice Girl", "Invitation" featuring Kodie Shane, and "No Brainer".

-Ashnikko released her third EP, Hi It's Me, in July 2019.
+Ashnikko released their third EP, Hi It's Me, in July 2019.
 The EP was preceded by the promotional single "Special" and was launched alongside the EP's title track and lead single, "Hi It's Me".
 The second official single, "Stupid", featuring Yung Baby Tate, gained viral popularity on the video-sharing platform TikTok.
 The song reached number one on the Billboard Bubbling Under Hot 100 chart, the Billboard Bubbling Under R&B/Hip-Hop chart, and the Spotify Viral 50 chart.
 "Stupid" was also certified gold in the United States in August 2020, as well as in Canada.
 Another song from the EP, "Working Bitch", also found popularity on TikTok.
-Ashnikko embarked on a North American tour supporting American rapper Danny Brown in October 2019.
-She released the promotional single "Halloweenie II: Pumpkin Spice" in October 2019.
-She co-wrote eight songs, two of which she is featured on, on Brooke Candy's debut album, Sexorcism, which was released in October 2019.
+Ashnikko embarked on a North American tour supporting American rapper Danny Brown in October 2019. they released the promotional single "Halloweenie II: Pumpkin Spice" in October 2019.
+They co-wrote eight songs, two of which they are featured on, on Brooke Candy's debut album, Sexorcism, which was released in October 2019.